 The complex will have the largest capacity in Russia in terms of gas processing and will be the largest in northwestern Europe in terms of liquefied natural gas production.
-Every year, it will process 45 billion cubic meters of gas and producing 13 million tons of LNG, up to 4 million tons of ethane and over 2.2 million tons of LPG, and 0.2 million tons of pentane-hexane fraction.
-The gas remaining after the processing (about 20 billion cubic meters) will go into Gazprom's gas transmission system.
+Every year, it will process 45 billion cubic meters of gas and produce 13 million tons of LNG, up to 3.8 million tons of ethane fraction, up to 2.4 million tons of LPG, and 0.2 million tons of pentane-hexane fraction.
+The gas remaining after the processing (about 19 billion cubic meters) will go into Gazprom's gas transmission system.

 Combining the production of LNG and ethane within one industrial site will have a strong beneficial effect on the economics and specific indicators of the project and will considerably mitigate the resource and price risks.

 The enterprise will be processing ethane-containing gas extracted by Gazprom from the Achimov and Valanginian deposits of the Nadym-Pur-Taz region.